Bio

 Abstract (click to expand): An influential emerging literature, led by Bolton and Kacperczyk (2021a), documents strong correlations between unscaled raw emissions and both stock returns and operating performance.
 We re-examine that data, using a sample of 2,729 U.S. firms from 2005-2019, and conclude that the associations between unscaled emissions and both stock returns and operating performance disappear once we account for firm size, industry clustering of standard errors, and vendor-estimated versus firm-disclosed emissions, both in the U.S. sample and in Europe.
 Investors might want to be cautious about assuming that carbon emissions are priced by equity markets.

-Media Coverage: Columbia Law School (CLS) Blue Sky Blog, CalCorpLaw.com, The Active Investor Blog
+Media Coverage: Management Science (Digest), Columbia Law School (CLS) Blue Sky Blog, SEC Commissioner's Speech

 (with Sudip Gupta, Iftekhar Hasan, and Anthony Saunders)